Market overview: Financial markets falter

 Indexed stock market performance in Swiss francs

 This graphic shows the performance of the stock markets in Switzerland, worldwide and in emerging markets over the past 12 months in Swiss francs.
-The equity markets endured sharp losses last year.
-In contrast, the new year saw a recovery.
-But this has faltered recently.
+The graphic shows equity markets began to recover after a downturn in the autumn of last year and that this trend is continuing.

 Source: SIX, MSCI